Services for Students

-Students who wish to register for services with The Fred Smithers Centre are required to submit an application and supporting recent (no longer than 5 years) documentation/diagnosis from a physician or psychologist.
+Students who wish to register for services with The Fred Smithers Centre are required to submit an application AND supporting documentation from a physician or psychologist.
 The following is a list of documentation accepted based on disability:

 - Mental Illness: Psychologist; Physician; Psychiatrist